itsjameshan/tweet-gary/README.md

 * Create a file named private.py for store your twitter app keys later.
 * Register a [twitter developer account](https://dev.twitter.com/)
 * Create an [twitter app](https://apps.twitter.com/) in the twitter developer account page after login by using your twitter account.
-* Set the following keys in `private.py`.
-The keys can be found under *Keys and Access token tab* of your [twitter app](https://apps.twitter.com/) page:
+* Generate API keys and tokens.
+The keys can be found under *Keys and Access token* tab of your [twitter app](https://apps.twitter.com/) page.
+You need to go to the bottom of that tab and click *create my access token* to get the token:
+* Copy and paste the keys and tokens into `private.py`

   * `Consumer_Key`
   * `Consumer_Secret`